 Synopsis: For the festival of Pesach, each Year group will spend learning time preparing presentations for the school's Model Seder, through which they will demonstrate their knowledge, skills and understanding of the festival.
 The songs, explanations and presentations will be chosen as a means of highlighting the learning objectives of each individual Year group and will be presented to parents, governors and invited guests.
-Key Vocabulary Chesed, Tzedaka, Anivut, humility, courage, equality, Matza, mitz anavim, Arba Kosot, Ka'arah, Kos shel Eliyahu, Karpas, Maggid, Haggada, Birchot Hatorah, Afikomen, hametz, Matzah, L'shem Mitzvat Matzah Knowledge By the end of this unit of work pupils should be able to: To know all the Aleph-bet letters and vowels To know the story and some of the symbols of Pesach and connect it to the reasons why we do not eat hametz, only Matzah on Pesach.
-To know about the key tefillot in Pessukai D'zimra To know the process of making and baking Matzah for Pesach To know the key character traits from the Parashot in Shemot/Vayikra Skills By the end of this unit of work pupils should have increase their decoding skills and overall Hebrew reading fluency.
+Key Vocabulary Chesed, Tzedaka, Anivut, humility, courage, equality, Matza, mitz anavim, Arba Kosot, Ka'arah, Kos shel Eliyahu, Karpas, Maggid, Haggada, Birchot Hatorah, Afikomen, hametz, Matzah, L'shem Mitzvat Matzah Knowledge By the end of this unit of work pupils should be able to: To be able to start to read familiar sentences including all vowels and letters To know the story and some of the symbols of Pesach and connect it to the reasons why we do not eat hametz, only Matzah on Pesach.
+To know about the key tefillot in Pessukai D'zimra To know the process of making and baking Matzah for Pesach To know the key character traits from the Parashot in Shemot/Vayikra Skills By the end of this unit of work pupils should have increased their decoding skills and overall Hebrew reading fluency of familiar texts.
 Understand the main events of the Pesach story; Burning Bush, 10 plagues, splitting of Red sea To understand what the Afikomen represents.
 Understand how Matzah is baked and how it differs from bread baking.
-To know how different artefacts of Pesach are used Simple Forknow what actions we do when we eat the different pieces of Matzah at the Seder To know why we do not exceed 18 minutes when we bake Matzah To identify the key character traits in each Parasha Possible activities you could use: Rehearsal for Model Seder, creating and compiling personal Haggadah, role-play of exodus episode, JI Tap, Model Matzah bakery, observing baking of bread compared to baking of Matzah - what is the difference?
-Possible trips or performances Model Seder Matza Bakery Baking bread Visit to care home with Passover hamper Suggestions for assessment: Quiz Weekly lvrit Hebrew reading sheets Hebrew reading record (lvrit) Formative and summative assessment Role-play Topic webs Marking and feedback Links to wider curriculum: English - writing Pesach information in different formats (poems, prose, charts, lists, instructions) Music - rehearsing Pesach songs for Model Seder Art - depicting different Pesach symbols using different forms of colour History - Ancient Egypt and links to Pesach story, from historical perspective
+To know how different artefacts of Pesach are used To know what actions we do when we eat the different pieces of Matzah at the Seder To know why we do not exceed 18 minutes when we bake Matzah To identify the key character traits in each Parasha Possible activities you could use: Rehearsal for Model Seder, creating and compiling personal Haggadah, role-play of exodus episode, JI Tap, Model Matzah bakery, observing baking of bread compared to baking of Matzah - what is the difference?
+Possible trips or performances Suggestions for assessment: Links to wider curriculum: English - writing Pesach information in different formats (poems, prose, charts, lists, instructions) Music - rehearsing Pesach songs for Model Seder Art - depicting different Pesach symbols using different forms of colour History - Ancient Egypt and links to Pesach story, from historical perspective

-Topic - Israel - Year 3
+Topic - Israel -Year 3